ayltai/ayltai.github.io/_posts/2022-08-29-integrating-unknown-systems.md

 ## Conclusion

 We have reviewed the common pitfalls and challenges when implementing an integration project.
 Some common integration patterns and the use of domain-driven design were introduced and explained.
 As system integration is key to delivering values with a software project at its full potential, an appropriate integration strategy at its disposal prepares an organisation to take on customer expectations with utmost confidence.
 As a premium service provider, we provide the requisite expertise to scale up the business to grab the opportunities coming.

-*Are you ready to deliver your next integration project and maximise your career growth by becoming a Software Engineer Consultant?
-Now is the best time to invest!*